8REN/fungiClassification/README.md

 ##  Comparing feature selection options to determine which features are most indicative of edibility in mushrooms.

-Goal is to improve on type ii errors with fewest features as possible
+Goal is to improve on type ii errors with fewest features as possible minimizing overfitting, which occurs when using all features